nianeyna/ao3downloader/README.md

 - **IMPORTANT**: some of your input choices are saved in a file called <!--CHECK-->settings.json<!--SETTINGS_FILE_NAME--> (in the same folder as ao3downloader.py).
 In some cases you will not be able to change these choices unless you clear your settings by deleting <!--CHECK-->settings.json<!--SETTINGS_FILE_NAME--> (or editing it, if you are comfortable with json).
 In addition, please note that saved settings include passwords and keys and are saved in plain text. **Use appropriate caution with this file.**
 - **The purpose of entering your ao3 login information** is to download archive-locked works or anything else that is not visible when you are not logged in.
 If you don't care about that, there is no need to enter your login information.
 - **Ao3 limits the number of requests** a single user can make to the site in a given time period.
 When this limit is reached, the script will pause for the amount of time (usually a few minutes) that Ao3 requests.
 When this happens, the start time, end time, and length of the pause in seconds will be printed to the console.
 If you try to access Ao3 from your browser during this period, you will see a "Retry later" message.
 Don't be alarmed by this - it's normal, and you aren't in trouble.
 Simply wait for the specified amount of time and then refresh the page.
 Other than during these required pauses, you can use Ao3 as normal while the script is running.
-- **If you choose to '<!--CHECK-->get works from series links<!--AO3_PROMPT_SERIES-->'** then if the script encounters a work that is part of a series, it will also download the entire series that the work is a part of.
+- **If you choose to '<!--CHECK-->get works from all encountered series links<!--AO3_PROMPT_SERIES-->'** then if the script encounters a work that is part of a series, it will also download the entire series that the work is a part of.
 This can _dramatically_ extend the amount of time the script takes to run.
 If you don't want this, choose 'n' when you get this prompt.
-(Note that this will cause the program to ignore _all_ series links, including e.g. series that you have bookmarked.)
+(Series that you have bookmarked directly will always be fully downloaded, regardless of what you choose here.)
 - **If you choose to '<!--CHECK-->download embedded images<!--AO3_PROMPT_IMAGES-->'** the script will look for image links on all works it downloads and attempt to save those images to an '<!--CHECK-->images<!--IMAGE_FOLDER_NAME-->' subfolder.
 Images will be titled with the name of the fic + 'imgxxx' to distinguish them.
   - Note that this feature does not encode any association between the downloaded images and the fic file aside from the file name.
   - Most file formats will include embedded image files anyway, regardless of whether you choose this option.
 I have confirmed this for PDF, EPUB, MOBI, and AZW3 file formats.
 (If you saw me contradict this in an earlier version of this readme... no you didn't)